The Voice (Russian TV series) season 10: Week 3: Final (December 30)

 As like the previous seasons, the winner will be determined through public votes alone.
 The artist with the highest percentage of votes will be declared as the winner.

 Alexandr Volkodav was announced the winner, marking Pelageya's first win as a coach after five attempts.
-Pelageya became the first coach in the history of the Russian Voice who won all versions of the show and third coach (following Sarah Geronimo of Phlilippine version and Hadise of Turkish version) in all franchises of the Voice around the world that managed to win in three different versions of The Voice (winning the fifth season of The Voice Kids and in the first two seasons of The Voice Senior).
+Pelageya became the first coach in the history of the Russian Voice who won all versions of the show and third coach (following Sarah Geronimo and Lea Salonga, both from the Phlilippine version) in all franchises of the Voice around the world that managed to win in three different versions of The Voice (winning the fifth season of The Voice Kids and in the first two seasons of The Voice Senior).